About this day

 Dangerous Neighbours: learning to live with volcanic activity Jenni Barclay, University of East Anglia

-Some 800 million people live within 100 km of an active volcano.
-This means they have to prepare for the hazards and uncertainty volcanic eruptions create.
+Some 800 million people live within 100 km of an active volcano and live with the hazards volcanic eruptions create.
 Jenni will explore those hazards, and the many different ways communities at risk cope with, and recover from volcanic eruptions.

 About Jenni Barclay